AdaVITS: Tiny VITS for Low Computing Resource Speaker Adaptation: Introduction

 To face the above challenges, in this paper we propose a tiny TTS model for low computing resource speaker adaptation.
-Inspired by the superiority of VITS~\cite{DBLP:conf/icml/KimKS21}, which is a fully end-to-end TTS model, on eliminating the mismatch between acoustic feature generation and wave construction in typical two-stage based methods, our lightweight solution, named \textit{AdaVITS}, is built upon VITS with substantial modification to fit the speaker adaption scenario with fewer parameters, lower computational complexity and stable performance.
-First, considering the resource-consuming characteristic of the upsampling-based decoder, an iSTFT-based wave construction decoder is proposed.
+Inspired by the superiority of VITS~\cite{DBLP:conf/icml/KimKS21}, which is a fully end-to-end TTS model, on eliminating the mismatch between acoustic feature generation and wave construction in typical two-stage based methods, our lightweight solution, named \textit{AdaVITS}, is built upon VITS with substantial modification to fit the speaker adaption scenario with fewer parameters, lower computational complexity, and stable performance.
+First, considering the resource-consuming characteristic of the upsampling-based decoder, an inverse short-time Fourier transform (iSTFT)-based wave construction decoder is proposed.
 Besides, to reduce the parameters of the prior encoder, flow indication embedding (FLE) is utilized to share the density estimate across flow blocks.
-Moreover, for the FFT blocks, scaled-dot attention is replaced with linear attention to reduce the computational complexity.
-To deal with the instability caused by the simplified model, a text-to-PPG module is introduced to convert the input text to the linguistic feature, which is then used as input for the encoder.
-Extensive experiments demonstrate the good performance of AdaVITS on the speaker adaptation task with only 8.97M model parameters and 0.72GFlops computation.
+Moreover, for the FFT blocks, scaled-dot attention is replaced with linear attention to reduce computational complexity.
+To deal with the instability caused by the simplified model, phonetic posteriorgram (PPG) is used as a frame-level linguistics feature to constrain the phoneme to spectrum modeling process.
+Extensive experiments demonstrate the good performance of AdaVITS on the speaker adaptation task with only 8.97M model parameters and 0.72 GFlops computation.